hollow-cube/libmmo/README.md

 # Minestom libraries for MMOs
-A set of data-driven* libraries useful for creating MMO servers, based on Minestom.
+A set of data-driven<sup>1</sup> libraries useful for creating MMO servers, based on Minestom.

 blah blah more

-* as in, they load static data for content, rather than hardcoding it.
-The Minecraft definition of data-driven, not [the general programming term](https://en.wikipedia.org/wiki/Data-driven_programming).
+<sup>1</sup> As in, they load static data for content, rather than hardcoding it.
+The Minecraft definition of data-driven,
+  not [the general programming term](https://en.wikipedia.org/wiki/Data-driven_programming).